sussex-ase-group-3/puzzle-webapp/docs/development-plan.md

 ## Architecture

-The application will use a Node.js backend to handle puzzle generation and solution logic.
+The application will use an Express backend to handle puzzle generation and solution logic.
 The backend will expose a simple API for the frontend to consume.

 The frontend will be built in React with TypeScript.
 The choice between a single-page application, multi-page architecture, or server-rendered approach is still under discussion.